 Interest receivable on long-term loans to shareholder are payable in accordance with the terms and conditions of the long-term loan agreements.
-The Receivables due from affiliated companies are with British American Tobacco Holdings (The Netherlands) B.V. ('BATHTN').
+The Cach pooling receivables due from affiliated companies are with British American Tobacco Holdings (The Netherlands) B.V. ('BATHTN').